stock2shop/website/content/help/how-to/sources/terminology.md

 - Most websites have a functionality to display “In Stock” or “Out of Stock” labels when a product has qty or not, this is called inventory management.

 ### Workflow
-- The process for creating, enriching, removing products with particular preferences with in the source.
+- The process for creating, enriching, removing products with particular preferences within the source.

----
-Any questions?
-[Contact us](/contact-us/) – we’re happy to help.
 ...